Getting started with FlexMetal

-Please get in touch with the i3D.net sales team to learn more about the product state and roadmap or if you wish to be part of the closed Beta program for FlexMetal.
+Please get in touch with the i3D.net sales team to start using FlexMetal or learn more about the product's current state and roadmap.

-In order to create a new FlexMetal server you will need to follow 4 prerequisite steps:
+To create a new FlexMetal server, you will need to follow four prerequisite steps:

 1. An **API Token**